-So, to help you along we’ve compiled some handy stats on each of our most popular game engines.
+To help you along, we’ve compiled some handy stats on each of our most popular game engines.

 These stats are average results figures from each of the games commissioned by our clients in 2017/2018.
 We’ll aim to update these at the end of each year to provide you with the most accurate figures.

-- On average, Conga game sessions* tend last almost 14 minutes.
+- On average, Conga game sessions* tend to last almost 14 minutes.

 - Total engagement times range between 13 minutes and 1 hour 24 minutes (!), averaging out at just under 38** minutes per player.

 - Players played the Conga Challenge an average of 21 times each.